 Dan serves on two provincial committees in addition to his committee and consulting work for several organizations.
 He is currently a member of the International Thomas Merton Society (ITMS) Board of Directors.

 Dan has lectured, delivered academic papers and presented workshops in both the United States and Europe.
 His work focuses on the retrieval of medieval Franciscan theological insight for contemporary application.
 This is especially evident in his research on the work of John Duns Scotus (d.
 1308).

-Additionally, Dan’s work has been published in a number of academic and popular journals including America, The Heythrop Journal, Worship, Review for Religious, Spiritual Life, The Merton Annual, The Merton Journal (UK), Cistercian Studies Quarterly, The Cord, The Other Journal, The Downside Review, The Journal of Catholic Higher Education and others.
+Additionally, Dan’s work has been published in a number of academic and popular journals including America, Theological Studies, The Heythrop Journal, Worship, Review for Religious, Spiritual Life, The Merton Annual, The Merton Journal (UK), Cistercian Studies Quarterly, The Cord, The Other Journal, The Downside Review, The Journal of Catholic Higher Education and others.
 He is a contributing author to the new publication Give Us This Day (Liturgical Press).